Curator

 England

-Rossetti’s symbolism combines details from his personal life with those from La Vita Nuova.
-“The Dove” was the artist’s nickname for Siddal, and a haloed dove delivers her a white poppy, a symbol of laudanum—a derivative of opium—which caused her death by overdose.
-Above rises the Ponte Vecchio, the Florentine bridge that served as the setting of Dante’s poem.
-To the upper left is the personification of Love and to the right the figure of Dante, who doubles as a representation of Rossetti himself.
-The sundial shadows the number nine, the age Dante first saw Beatrice as well as the hour and day of her death.
-Rossetti designed the frame, and at the top right he inscribed, “How doth the city sit solitary.”
-This quote from La Vita Nuova refers to the city of Florence’s mourning of Beatrice.
+The work’s symbolism similarly combines details from Rossetti’s personal life with those from La vita nuova.
+“The Dove” was the artist’s nickname for Siddal, and a haloed dove delivers her a white poppy, a symbol of the laudanum—a derivative of opium—that caused her death by overdose.
+Above her head rises the Ponte Vecchio, the Florentine bridge that served as the setting for Dante’s poem.
+To the upper left is the personifi cation of Love and to the right the fi gure of Dante, who doubles as a representation of Rossetti himself.
+The sundial shadows the number nine, the age at which they met and also the hour and day of her death.
+Rossetti designed the frame, which he inscribed at the top right: “How doth the city sit solitary,” a quote from the opening of the biblical book of Lamentations, which Dante uses to express how the city of Florence itself seemed to mourn Beatrice.

-Given the deeply personal nature of the work, Rossetti initially refused his patron William Graham’s request to create a replica, although he eventually yielded.
-The Art Institute’s painting is this second version, which is the only one to have a predella—the painted scene at the bottom of the frame—depicting Beatrice and Dante’s reunion in paradise.
-With this addition, Rossetti provides the medieval love story with a happy conclusion, perhaps suggesting that he, too, had begun to come to terms with his own profound grief.
+Given the work’s deeply personal nature, Rossetti initially refused his patron William Graham’s request to create a replica, although he eventually yielded.
+The Art Institute’s painting is this second version, which includes a predella—the painted scene at the bottom of the frame—depicting Beatrice and Dante’s reunion in paradise.
+With this addition, Rossetti provided the medieval love story with a happy conclusion, perhaps suggesting that he, too, had begun to come to terms with his grief.

 Oil on canvas